 Belgium: Bruges and Brussels

-In this program, we start in Bruges to check into a medieval hospital, savor the exquisite art of Memling, and climb a bell tower, getting up close and fortissimo at a carillon concert.
-Then we ride the train to Brussels, where passionate chefs — creators of French fries and Europe's finest chocolate — give us a taste of their art.
+In this program, we start in Bruges to check into a medieval hospital, savor the exquisite art of Memling, climb a bell tower to get up close and fortissimo at a carillon concert, and sample fresh frites and the world's tastiest chocolate.
+Then we ride the train to Brussels, where we stroll Europe's finest square before reveling in Bruegels' country scenes and Magritte's surreal dreamscapes, then pay a visit to the bustling hub of European democracy.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-In the 15th century, while England and France were slogging it out in a 100 years-long war, Bruges was the favored residence of the powerful and sophisticated Dukes of Burgundy — and at peace.
+In the 15th century, while England and France were slogging it out in a hundred-years-long war, Bruges was the favored residence of the powerful and sophisticated d`ukes of Burgundy — and at peace.
 Commerce and the arts flourished.

 Today this uniquely well-preserved Gothic city prospers because of tourism.
 Even with its crowds, it's the kind of city where you don't mind being a tourist.
 And it hides some sweet surprises…

 The people of Bruges are connoisseurs of fine chocolate.
-You’ll be tempted by chocolate-filled display windows all over town.
+You'll be tempted by chocolate-filled display windows all over town.
 Locals buy their chocolates fresh daily — like other people buy pastries.
-They love the family-run places like Dumon where Madam Dumon and her children are hard at work.
-Their Ganache, a dark creamy combo, wows chocoholics.
+They love the family-run places like Dumon, where Madame Dumon and her children are hard at work.
+Their ganache, a dark creamy combo, wows chocoholics.

 Bruges seems to have a chocolate shop on every corner — and some are more adventurous than others.
-The Chocolate Line — famous for its many “gastronomique” varieties — proudly shows off its kitchen.
-Everything here's lovingly made by hand.
+The Chocolate Line — famous for its many "gastronomique" varieties — proudly shows off its kitchen.
+Everything here is lovingly made by hand.
 Some specials come with an extra dose of creativity.

-Store Clerk: We have special ones like Cuban tobacco, or Saffron curry, or ginger.
+Clerk: We have special ones like Cuban tobacco, or saffron curry, or ginger.

 Rick: Cuban tobacco?
 Is that legal for Americans?